2. Get your documents

 - proof that your relationship with your spouse or partner is genuine

 You can usually send photocopies but Immigration, Refugees and Citizenship Canada (IRCC) requires originals of documents from certain countries.
-If you've selected the countries that you need documents from, your package will include the instructions for that country.
+Your application package will include the instructions for that country.

-If you don't include all the required documents, IRCC will send the application back as incomplete.
+If you don't include all the required documents that are listed in the checklist, IRCC will send the application back.
 So, if you cannot get a document that IRCC requires, explain why and ask IRCC not to send the application back.

 If a document is not in English or French, you need to get it translated to one of those languages.

 You need to give IRCC:

 - certified photocopy of the original document, and